Azure Cosmos DB: Serverless database computing using Azure Functions

 Implementation: Multiple Azure Cosmos DB triggers listening to one collection

 - You can create multiple Azure Functions by adding Azure Cosmos DB triggers to each - all of which listen to the same change feed of shopping cart data.
 Note that when multiple functions listen to the same change feed, a new lease collection is required for each function.
+For more information about lease collections, see Understanding the Change Feed Processor library.

 Whenever a new item is added to a users shopping cart, each function is independently invoked by the change feed from the shopping cart container.